wtnbKAZUFUMI/IDEA_CanSatAttitudeSimulation/README.md

 # IDEA_CanSatAttitudeSimulation

 ## Environment
-- Processing3.3.5(2.X versions is not supported.)
+- Processing3.3.5(2.X versions are not supported.)
 - No extra libraries needed

 ## About Processing